psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 1. MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]
 1. MUST not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750]
-1. MUST verify that the access token is neither expired nor revoked
+1. MUST verify the validity, integrity, expiration and revocation status of access tokens
-1. MUST verify that the scope associated with the access token authorizes the reading of the resource it is representing
+1. MUST verify that the scope (incl. `authorization_details`) of the access token authorizes the access to the resource it is representing
 1. MUST verify sender-constraining for access tokens
 1. MUST identify the associated entity to the access token
 1. MUST only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [RFC6750]